 The Impact of Automation on Accounts Payable

-Automation has brought many distinct that have changed the way they operate:
+Automation has brought many distinct advantages to accounts payable operations that have changed the way they operate:

 Removal of Document Filing: AP teams traditionally used to keep paper invoices on-hand for one or two years and then ship them to a store.
 In a modern AP department, invoice storage is not required because records are available digitally in the content management system.
 These records can be automatically removed based upon document retention policies.
 This eliminates not only the storage costs but also the fees related to retrieval and clearance of records.